Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

 {via Atlanta Homes & Lifestyles}

-Below, the wall has been cut to ceiling height of the surrounding space and the upper portion has been given its own, unique treatment.
+In the example below, the wall is visually cut at the ceiling height of the surrounding rooms, and the upper portion is given its own unique treatment.

 Two story living room with gray wall molding and sunburst mirror above built in with piano